techdivision/import-docs/02.getting-started/03.configuration/docs.md

 ### Dynamic Option Creation

 Up from version 2.2.x + 2.3.x it is possible to create missing product option values for the `admin` store on the fly.
-This means that it is **NOT** possible to create translations for the other stores other than the values for the `admin` store.
+This means that it is **NOT** possible to create translations for the other stores other than the `admin` store itself.
 This is, because when creating option values dynamically, the option values taken from the column `additional_attributes` always has to be the values for the `admin` store.
 Translations can be done in the Magento backend or with the [attribute import](/file-structure/attributes).

 To enable this, additional frontend input callbacks have to be registered in the configuration file, for the `add-update` as well as the `replace` operations.
 The subject configuration should look like this